skramm/homog2d/docs/homog2d_manual.md

 For example: `Point2dF`, `Line2dF` or `HomogrF` are float types.

-If you prefer the classical template notation, it is also available by using `Point2d_` and `Line2d_`, which are templated types:
+If you prefer the classical template notation, it is also available by using `Point2d_` and `Line2d_`:

 ```C++
 Point2d_<float> pt; // this is fine
 ```

 However, this only applies to **storage**.
-All the computation (distances, angles, ...) use (and return) the type defined by symbol `HOMOG2D_INUMTYPE`, that defaults to `double`.
+All the computation (distances, angles, intersections, ...) uses (and returns) the type defined by symbol `HOMOG2D_INUMTYPE`, that defaults to `double`.

 If you need extra precision (and if your compiler supports it), you may